 Text and photos by Brian Awehali

 A recent surge in interest in typewriters isn’t just about nostalgia or fetishistic hipster concerns.
 It’s about light, speed, focus and pleasure.
 It’s also about digital discontent: As our type has grown speedier and more legible, we’ve become more legible to corporations, governments and private individuals in increasingly centralized, synoptic positions.
+What we look at looks back, in aggregate.

 Two women — one young, the other elderly and pushing an upright shopping cart — paused to look in the window of the California Typewriter Company on San Pablo Avenue in Berkeley.